nhsengland/analytical-data-style-guide-SW/docs/reporting_corecomponents/writing_narrative.md

 *Example: "The 18% A&E activity growth is double the quarterly average over the past two years."*

 **Explain the Drivers**

 Identify what's causing the trends you're observing.
-Is it a new campaign, a shift in behavior, or external factors?
-Pinpointing the 'why' adds depth to your analysis.
+Is it due to a new public health campaign, seasonal variations in illness, changes in service provision, or external factors like an influenza outbreak?
+Pinpointing the 'why' adds crucial depth to your analysis of healthcare data.

-*Example: "Email engagement rose 45%, likely due to the new personalization strategy."*
+*Example: "The 15% increase in GP appointments for mental health concerns this quarter is likely due to the new 'Talk to Us' awareness campaign and increased community outreach."*

 **Use Clear, Concise Language**